Chapter 2 : the chemical composition of DNA

 Nuclear Transfer:

 The process called nuclear transfer offers another potential way to produce embryonic stem cells.
 In animals, nuclear transfer has been accomplished by inserting the nucleus of an already differentiated adult cell-for example, a skin cell-into a donated egg that has had its nucleus removed.
 This egg, which now contains the genetic material of the skin cell, is then stimulated to form a blastocyst from which embryonic stem cells can be derived.
-The stem cells that cloning image 1are created in this way are therefore copies or “clones” of the original adult cell because their nuclear DNA matches that of the adult cell.
+The stem cells that are created in this way are therefore copies or “clones” of the original adult cell because their nuclear DNA matches that of the adult cell.

 As of the summer of 2006, nuclear transfer has not been successful in the production of human embryonic stem cells, but progress in research suggests that scientists may be able to use this technique to develop human stem cells in the future.